Alfred P. Sloan

 Alfred Pritchard Sloan Jr. (/sloʊn/ SLOHN; May 23, 1875 – February 17, 1966) was an American business executive in the automotive industry.
-He was a long-time president, chairman and CEO of General Motors Corporation.
-Sloan, first as a senior executive and later as the head of the organization, helped GM grow from the 1920s through the 1950s, decades when concepts such as the annual model change, brand architecture, industrial engineering, automotive design (styling), and planned obsolescence transformed the industry, and when the industry changed lifestyles and the built environment in America and throughout the world.
+He was a longtime president, chairman and CEO of General Motors Corporation.
+First as a senior executive and later as the head of the company, Sloan presided over the growth of General Motors (GM) into one of the largest corporations in the world.
+During this period, GM spearheaded the adoption of the annual model change, brand architecture, industrial engineering, automotive design (styling), and planned obsolescence within the automobile industry.
+Such developments forever changed lifestyles and the built environment within America and throughout the world.

 Sloan wrote his memoir, My Years with General Motors, in the 1950s.

-Like Henry Ford, the other "head man" of an automotive colossus, Sloan is remembered today with a complex mixture of admiration for his accomplishments, appreciation for his philanthropy, and unease or reproach regarding his attitudes during the interwar period and World War II.
+Like Henry Ford, Sloan is remembered with a complex mixture of admiration for his accomplishments, appreciation for his philanthropy, and unease or reproach regarding his attitudes during the interwar period and World War II.

 Life and career

 Born in New Haven, Connecticut, Sloan studied electrical engineering initially at Brooklyn Polytechnic Institute, then transferred to and graduated from the Massachusetts Institute of Technology in 1895.
 While attending MIT he joined the Delta Upsilon fraternity.
 In 1898, Sloan married Irene Jackson of Roxbury, Massachusetts.
-The couple had no children but Sloan was very close to his younger half-brother, Raymond.
+The couple had no children, but Sloan was very close to his younger half-brother, Raymond.

 Sloan became president and owner of Hyatt Roller Bearing, a company that made roller- and ball-bearings, in 1899 when his father and another investor bought out the company from the previous owner.
+An account stated that Sloan persuaded his father to buy a controlling interest in the company for $5,000 and let him manage it.
 Oldsmobile was Hyatt's first automotive customer, with many other companies soon following suit.
+Henry Leland was among his clients.
+By 1903, he was said to have summoned the young Sloan and castigated him for delivering inconsistent quality of his bearings' tolerances.
+According to Sloan, this conversation allowed him to gain "a genuine conception of what mass production should really mean."
+Ford Motor Company's Model T also used Hyatt bearings and for a time, over half of the company's bearings went to Ford.

 In 1916 Hyatt merged with other companies into United Motors Company, which soon became part of General Motors Corporation.
 Sloan became vice-president of GM, then president (1923), and finally chairman of the board (1937).
 In 1934, he established the philanthropic, nonprofit Alfred P. Sloan Foundation.
 GM under Sloan became famous for managing diverse operations with financial statistics such as return on investment; these measures were introduced to GM by Donaldson Brown, a protege of GM vice-president John J. Raskob.
 Raskob came to GM as an advisor to Pierre S. du Pont and the du Pont corporation; the latter was a principal investor in GM whose executives largely ran GM in the 1920s.